 Of course, this is a costly exercise and the court does not appoint legal aid to unrepresented immigrants in spite of the heavy consequences of deportation.
 Immigration judges famously get an average of seven minutes to decide a family’s future, as reported earlier this year by the Washington Post.
 This is why life sentences are often handed down through the clogged system with a lack of fair process.
 From here, human beings fall between the cracks, become lost, and are separated from their families and livelihood with minimal chance to appeal.

-This is what happened to Robert, a happy-looking man of 58 years.
-He wears a red cap, and thick reading glasses frame his face above a white goatee.
+This is what happened to Robert, a happy looking man of 58 years.
+He wears a red cap and thick reading glasses frame his face above a white goatee.
 He tells me through the fence that he migrated from Mexico to the US with his family when he was a six-year-old child.
-Throughout his adulthood, Robert worked as a legal US resident in high-responsibility positions or various US airlines.
+Throughout his adulthood, Robert worked as a legal US resident in high responsibility positions or various US airlines.
 He has a wife and children in the US.
-But a rough patch turned into a run-in with drugs, and then a botched plea bargain landed him in jail for petty theft.
+But after a rough patch turned into a run-in with drugs, then a botched plea bargain landed him in jail for petty theft.
 He was deported to Mexico, a country he hasn’t known for 52 years, due to "a lack of funds to hire proper legal representation from the beginning" to deal with the charge without facing deportation.
 "I felt my world had ended then and there," says Robert of his court-ordered fate.

 He speaks with an unwavering American accent about how he has been stuck in Tijuana for one year, and how he makes a living by working in a local call center by day.
 He helps translate a conversation between myself and another woman there, and tells me with his head held high about his active involvement with three organizations: the Border Angels, DREAMers’ Moms, and the Deported Veterans Support House.

-He doesn’t once complain and tells me instead that he is persevering with his case in the hope of being reunited with his family back in the US.
+He doesn’t once complain, and tells me instead that he is persevering with his case in the hopes of being reunited with his family back in the US.
 "To be honest with you, the only thing that I can come up with is that for some reason God wants me in Mexico at this time," Robert tells me.
 "But I'm going to keep fighting.
-I don't care how many times they deny my petitions; I'm never going to give up.
+I don't care how many times they deny my petitions, I'm never going to give up.
 This is not my home.
 It's not my home."